Mark Sellke

 CV

 I am an Assistant Professor of Statistics at Harvard.
 I received my PhD in mathematics from Stanford, where I was fortunate to be advised by Andrea Montanari and Sébastien Bubeck.
-My research interests are a mix of probability and machine learning.

-Selected Papers
+Recent and Selected Papers

 See my research page for a full list of papers with some accompanying videos and slides.